ubc-lib-geo/Data-Normalization-Classification/Content/Comparison.md

 ## Comparing Canada and the United States

-There are more police killings in the United States than in Canada.
+There are more police involved deaths in the United States than in Canada.

 <a href="RawComparison.png" target="_blank">View Image in New Tab</a>